Become a Meaningful Human Resources Management Business Partner

 - Be global business partners as well as HR innovators, including fluency in finance, economics and various lines of business.

 - Utilize human capital management strategies, including the use of databases, statistical models and analytical skills that help drive key business objectives.

 - Embrace diversity and inclusion management as a tool for innovation and continuous improvement.

 - Develop specialized skills as more general practices (payroll and benefits, for example) become automated or outsourced.
-At Georgetown University, we provide concentrations in Strategic Human Capital Management, Diversity and Inclusion Management and International Human Resources Management.

 - Meet the critical needs of the business.
 The Human Resources Management program at the Georgetown University School of Continuing Studies is designed to develop passionate global HR leaders with the specialized skills that today’s businesses and organizations need most.

 Who Should Apply?